 Thank you for visiting.
 If you are interested in my review services, please read on.
 If you are interested in contacting me for other reasons, please visit my “Contact Me” page, where I have links to my email and social media listed.

-I offer both free and paid reviews.
-My paid review service includes one in-depth review of your book to be posted first on this review site and light editorial assistance.
-My free review service is for those who aren't after an in-depth review and who don't care to receive any editorial assistance.
-My free service offers one short review of your work (which won't be posted on this site).
+I offer both free and full-service (paid) reviews.
+My full-service reviews include one in-depth review of your book, light editorial assistance, and heavier promotion on social media (i.e. more than one post sharing my review and links to your work).
+My free review service offers one shorter review of your work (generally under 400 words) and one promotional post on social media.
 I also offer private critiques to help hone your craft and improve your work.
 If you're interested in a private critique, I provide them free of charge in exchange for a copy of your book/manuscript.
-See the terms and FAQ below for more information.
+See the terms and Q/A below for more information.
 You can check back with this page from time to time because I'm still growing and things will change.
 If you have any questions or concerns not covered by the information here, please feel free to contact me.

 If you are a veteran, I offer a 30% discount on all paid services.